How Do the Eyes Work?

 The section of the retina is in charge of sharp, detailed central vision (also called visual acuity).
 The macula lutea has a high concentration of cones.
 These are the light-sensitive retinal cells that provide high visual acuity.

 11. Eye Lens

 The lens of the eye (or crystalline lens) is the transparent lentil-shaped structure inside your eye.
 It's a natural lens located behind the iris and to the front of the vitreous humor (vitreous body).
 The vitreous humor is a clear, colorless, gelatinous mass that fills the gap between the lens and the retina in the eye.

 The lens is held in place by a fibrous membrane known as the zonule of Zinn or the lens suspensory ligaments.6 The lens changes its thickness and curvature, allowing the eye to focus on objects from varying distances.

 If your lens has an irregular curvature, you're more prone to develop astigmatism.
 Cataracts are another lens-related visual disorder in which the lens becomes opaque or hazy, impairing vision.

-If your natural lenses have an irregular curvature, your eye doctor may prescribe artificial lenses such as prescription glass or contact lenses to correct vision.
+If your natural lenses have an irregular curvature, your eye doctor may prescribe artificial lenses, such as prescription glasses or contact lenses, to correct vision.

 Aqueous humor is a fluid substance that fills the eye.
 It's divided into two chambers.
-The anterior chamber is situated in front of the iris, whereas the posterior chamber is situated right behind it.
+The anterior chamber is in front of the iris, whereas the posterior chamber is right behind it.

-Now that you know the anatomy of the eye, you certainly understand the complex working mechanism and unique structure involved in each task.
+Learning about the eye's anatomy helps you understand each task's complex working mechanism and unique structure.
 Any defects in the eye structures are likely to affect your ability to see and overall eye health.

 For this reason, it's important to take good care of your eyes.
-If you notice any unusual changes in your ability to see, a visit to your eye doctor (optometrist) will be the best step to take.
+If you notice any unusual changes in your ability to see, a visit to your eye doctor (optometrist) is important.